victorvde/dota2_nohats/README.md

 Remove the files from the Dota 2 folder.
 Note: be careful with the "resource" folder.

+## Will this mod break if Dota 2 is updated?
+No, generally this mod will continue to function after Dota 2 is updated.
+New cosmetics are not overridden and can be seen though.

 ## What do I do if I have technical problems with this mod?
 Remove the "-override_vpk" parameter fom the Dota 2 launch options.
 Check the bug tracker for your problem.